2004 Summer Olympics

 The 2004 Olympic Games were hailed as "unforgettable dream games" by then-IOC President Jacques Rogge, and left Athens with a significantly improved infrastructure, including a new airport, ring road and subway system.
-However, there has been debate regarding the cost of the Games and their possible contribution to the 2010–18 Greek government-debt crisis, although there is little or no evidence supporting such a correlation.
+There has been debate (mostly in popular media) regarding the cost of the Games and their possible contribution to the 2010–18 Greek government-debt crisis, although there is little or no evidence supporting this claim.
 The 2004 Games were generally deemed to be a success, with the rising standard of competition amongst nations across the world.
-The final medal tally was led by the United States, followed by China and Russia with host nation Greece at 15th place.
+The final medal tally was led by the United States, followed by China and Russia with host nation Greece in 15th place.
 Several world and Olympic records were also broken during these Games.